coroner4817/coroner4817.github.io/coding/_posts/2021-02-21-cuda-knowledge-tree.md

       - Each thread is mapped to 1 Scalar Processor and each thread executed with its own register state
       - SIMT unit schedule the thread and split consecutive threads within the CTA into warps
       - At each instruction issue time, SIMT unit select a warp
       - A warp execute 1 common instruction of all threads at a time.
 But if there is code path branching, warp will hold other threads and wait for diverged threads finish.
 Eventually converge all threads.
-Different warp are execute independently
+Different warp are executing independently
       - SIMD: Single Instruction, Multiple Data: a single instruction controls multiple processing elements.
       - SIMT vs SIMD: SIMD vector organizations expose the SIMD width to the software, whereas SIMT instructions specify the execution and branching behavior of a single thread
       - SIMD is dive into data element level parallelism, SIMT is kernel level parallelism
-  - Independent Thread Scheduling: starting from Volta arch, threads can sych even the code path is diverge.
+  - Independent Thread Scheduling: starting from Volta arch, threads can sync even the code path is diverge.
 Threads can now diverge and reconverge at sub-warp granularity.
 - Compile command:
   - /usr/local/cuda/bin/nvcc
       -gencode=arch=compute_20,code=sm_20